EvoLib/evo-lib/README.md

   <img src="https://raw.githubusercontent.com/EvoLib/evolib/main/assets/evolib_256.png" alt="EvoLib Logo" width="256"/>
 </p>

-**EvoLib** is a modular and extensible Python framework for designing, analyzing, and teaching evolutionary algorithms.
-It supports classical strategies such as (μ, λ) and (μ + λ), with configurable mutation, selection, and crossover operators, as well as neuroevolution.
+EvoLib is a lightweight and transparent framework for evolutionary computation, focusing on simplicity, modularity, and clarity — aimed at experimentation, teaching, and small-scale research rather than industrial-scale applications.

 ---

 ## Key Features

-- **Configurable Evolution**: Define evolutionary strategies via simple YAML files.
+- **Transparent design**: configuration via YAML, type-checked validation, and clear module boundaries.
-- **Modular Design**: Easily swap mutation, selection, and crossover strategies.
+- **Modularity**: mutation, selection, crossover, and parameter representations can be freely combined.
-- **Built-in Logging**: Fitness tracking and history recording out-of-the-box.
-- **Educational Focus**: Includes didactic examples and an extensible code structure.
+- **Educational value**: examples and a clean API make it practical for illustrating evolutionary concepts.
-- **Neuroevolution**: Structured neural networks (`EvoNet`) and evolvable parameter vectors supported.
-- **Type-Checked**: With [mypy](https://mypy-lang.org/) and PEP8 compliance.
+- **Neuroevolution support**: structural mutations (adding/removing neurons and connections) and evolvable networks via EvoNet.
+- **Type-checked**: mypy typing, PEP8 compliance, and consistent code style.

-> ⚠️ **This project is in alpha stage.
-APIs and configuration structure may change.**
+> ⚠️ **This project is in alpha.
+APIs and configuration structures may still change.**

 ---